-Airway stenoses have been classified following different parameters, in an attempt to design a useful algorithm for treatment.
+Airway narrowing may result from intrinsic stenosis or extrinsic compression or for both.
+It has been classified following different parameters, in an attempt to design a useful algorithm for treatment.

-Cotton et al. [54] used the cross-sectional area of the stenosis in a group of pediatric patients and divided this condition into four grades:
+Cotton et al. [56] in one of the first classifications of tracheal stenosis in 1984 used the crosssectional area of the stenosis in a group of pediatric patients and divided this condition into four grades:

-- 1. 50% obstruction

-- 2. 51-70% obstruction

-- 3. 71-99% obstruction

-- 4. Complete obstruction
+I: 50% obstruction II: 51-70% obstruction III: 71-99% obstruction IV: Complete obstruction